 Curator of African Art

-In addition to numerous essays in edited collections, entries in exhibition catalogues, and articles in scholarly journals.
-Petridis co-edited Face of the Spirits: Masks from the Zaire Basin (1993) and was the editor of and main contributor to Frans M. Olbrechts: In Search of Art in Africa (2001), both in conjunction with exhibitions at the Ethnographic Museum in Antwerp, Belgium.
+Before coming to Cleveland, Petridis coedited Face of the Spirits: Masks from the Zaire Basin (1993) and was the editor of and main contributor to Frans M. Olbrechts: In Search of Art in Africa (2001), both published in conjunction with exhibitions at the Ethnographic Museum in Antwerp, Belgium.

 A corresponding member of the Belgian Royal Academy for Overseas Sciences since 2003, Petridis has also held fellowships from the Belgian National Fund for Scientific Research, the Metropolitan Museum of Art, the Belgian American Educational Foundation, and the Center for Advanced Study in the Visual Arts at the National Gallery of Art.